Disassembler

 Technical Details

-Compared to Capstone, LIEF uses a mainstream LLVM version with limited modifications on the MC layer.
+Compared to Capstone, LIEF uses a mainstream LLVM version with limited modifications to the MC layer.
 On the other hand, it does not expose a C API, supports fewer architectures than Capstone, and does not expose a standalone API.

 Note

-The current LLVM version is 19.1.2.
+The current LLVM version is 22.x.

 Python API